encse/challenge24-2003/data/2003/e/README.md

 upper 4 bits (MSB) of the number, the second character is determined by the lower 4 bits (LSB).
 The upper 4 bits represent a number between 0 and 15.
 If this number is 0, then first character is ’A’; if this number is 1, then the character is ’B’; . . . ; if this number is 15, then the character is ’P’.
-The second character is determined in a similar fashion, based on the value represented by the lower 4 bits of ci .
+The second character is determined in a similar fashion, based on the value represented by the lower 4 bits of c<sub>i</sub>.

 ## Example
 For example, consider the message ’CHALLENGE24-2003’.
 In Step 1 we get the matrix